 Many of these undesirable plant species arrived in the region through various forms of transportation such as visitors, birds, wildlife, trains, and boats.
 Others were purposefully planted in landscapes.
 The District is actively managing over 600 invasive plant sites on park and public land.
 Most treatment efforts utilize manual and mechanical removal by hand or machine.
 Chemical treatment is not used frequently and only if best management practice (BMP) recommends them.
 Of the few species where chemical treatment is recommended to prevent their spread, spot spray or hand painted treatments are used with regulated herbicides.
 Information on the use of pesticides as well as invasive species fact sheets can be found on the District's Invasive Species Webpage.
-CRISP maintains a Regional Priority Invasive Species Webpage.
-CRISP maintains a Regional Priority Invasive Species Webpage.
 CRISP maintains a Regional Priority Invasive Plant Status list which Saanich adapts for management planning.